Skip to main content

 Environment VariableDescriptionDefault Value

-SECURITY_OAUTH2_BASE_SERVER_URLBase URL of the OAuth2/OIDC server-
+SECURITY_OAUTH2_BASE_SERVER_URLBase URL of the OAuth2/OIDC server

-SECURITY_OAUTH2_REALMOAuth2 realm name-
+SECURITY_OAUTH2_REALMOAuth2 realm name

-SECURITY_OAUTH2_SERVICE_ACCOUNT_ADMIN_CLIENT_SECRETService account client secret for admin operations-
+SECURITY_OAUTH2_SERVICE_ACCOUNT_ADMIN_CLIENT_SECRETService account client secret

 PostgreSQL configuration